Tetleysteabags/Tetleysteabags/README.md

-Proven track record of analysing complex data sets, developing and delivering strategic goals, and leading teams.
-Passionate about generating insights for cross-functional teams by combining data science and domain expertise.
+Naturally curious with experience in financial services, media, and mobile marketing.
+Proven track record of working in complex environments and cross-functional teams, delivering practical solutions to business needs.
+Highly motivated to apply my skills in business strategy, data science, and domain knowledge to new challenges.